cloudmesh-community/sp19-222-101/project-report/report.md

 ![NB Ling-Spam Results[@androutsopoulos2000evaluation]](images/NB_LS_Results.png){#fig:nb_example_results}

+#### Metrics

-It should be mentioned that recall and precision are both standard metrics used to evaluate the effectiveness of a model.
+In the previous figure, the performance of Naive Bayes were measured by recall and precision, which are both standard metrics used to evaluate the effectiveness of a model.
 Recall is defined as the number of true positives divided by the sum of true positives and false negatives.
-In other words, to put that definition in context of the previous experiment, recall measures the ratio of spam emails correctly identified as spam compared to the number of actual spam emails in the data set.
+In other words, to put that definition in context of the Naive Bayes experiment, recall measures the ratio of spam emails correctly identified as spam compared to the number of actual spam emails in the data set.

 Precision is defined as the number of true positives divided by the sum of true positives and false positives.
-In other words, to put that definition in context of the previous experiment, precision measures the ratio of spam emails correctly identified as spam compared to the number of emails the classifier thinks are spam.
+In other words, to put that definition in context of the Naive Bayes experiment, precision measures the ratio of spam emails correctly identified as spam compared to the number of emails the classifier thinks are spam.
 For both metrics, higher percentages show a superior model, and the previous figure demonstrates decently high percentages for recall and precision when using Naive Bayes as a spam email classifier.

 :heavy_check_mark: I read the formulas to calculate dependencies and how that affects the effectiveness of Naive Bayes...definitely over my head, I am not